garylirocks/quickrefs/azure-arm-template.markdown

 - Deploy stack at **one level above**: if you want to lock resources in a subscription, you should deploy the stack at the management group level
   - So the deployment stack resource is at the MG level, the subscription owner can't change it, then the deny assignment can't be changed

+## Deployment Scripts

+- Resource type `Microsoft.Resources/deploymentScripts`
+- Could be a PowerShell script
+- Could have environment variables (including secret ones)
+- Runs in a temporary container instance (removed after the run)
+- Could be used to setup resources in or out of Azure